Shaping a Vision for 2040

 The Changing Face of Medicine project starts this process.
 It builds on the BMA Presidential Project of Professor Pali Hungin by bringing many partners together to understand the challenges and propose ways to best meet these challenges for governments, advisors, healthcare professionals and patients.

-The Changing Face of Medicine project aims to focus resources on tackling the following five themes:
+The Changing Face of Medicine project aims to focus resources on tackling the following themes:

 The core team is being led by Dr Charlie Bell.
 Overall project direction is set by a faculty group made up of key stakeholders and partners.
-The project has been hosted by the Academy Of Medical Royal Colleges and supported with funding from Pharmagenesis, Wesleyan, the BMA and others.
+This project is supported by funding from Pharmagenesis, Wesleyan, the BMA and others.
 The project does not have a political basis.